Drug Evaluation Committee 2011-36 Retention of (Copies of) Written Consent by Investigator Site

 Prior to participation in the trial, the subject or the subject's legally acceptable representative should receive a copy of the signed and dated written Prior to participation in the trial, the subject or the subject's legally acceptable representative should receive a copy of the signed and dated written consent form and any other written information provided to the subjects.
 (The subject or his/her legal representative shall receive a signed and dated copy of the consent document and any other written information provided to the subjects before participating in the clinical trial.)

-Therefore, we believe that it is not appropriate for the site to not retain the original documents.
+Therefore, it is not appropriate for the Investigator Site to not retain the original documents.

 The reference document number has been changed in accordance with the revision of "Documents or Records Pertaining to Clinical Trials.